-Revenue from our semiconductor Capital Equipment customers grew in Q1 2021 compared to Q1 2020, driven by strong demand, new program wins and market share gains.
-We expect demand in our semiconductor Capital Equipment business to remain strong in 2021.
-We anticipate demand growth to accelerate towards the end of 2021 and into 2022 in our display business.
+Revenue from our semiconductor Capital Equipment customers grew by a significant percentage in Q2 2021 compared to Q2 2020, driven by strong end market demand, in combination with new program wins and market share gains.
+We continue to expect semiconductor Capital Equipment demand to remain strong in 2021.
+Although we believe that anticipated spending in the display market is shifting to subsequent periods as a result of component shortages, we continue to expect that revenue from our Capital Equipment business for 2021 will exceed \$700 million, achievement of which would represent more than 30% growth over 2020.

-Within A&D, we continued to experience demand softness in our commercial aerospace business.
-We have taken actions deemed necessary to adjust our cost base to better align with the current and anticipated demand levels in our A&D business, and continue to work with customers and suppliers to maximize our returns in the face of the challenges presented by the current market.
-While we do not expect our commercial aerospace business to return to pre-COVID levels in the near term, we do expect a modest sequential recovery in the second half of the year, driven by new program wins.
+In our A&D business, we continued to experience demand softness in our commercial aerospace business, as expected.
+While A&D revenue in Q2 2021 was lower than in Q2 2020 due to the impact of COVID-19, headwinds have moderated on a sequential basis.
+Although we do not expect our commercial aerospace business to return to pre-COVID-19 levels in the near term, we expect modest sequential improvement in the second half of the year, driven by the ramping of new programs.

-Demand in our Industrial business in Q1 2021 compared to Q1 2020 was adversely impacted by COVID-19, although demand has largely stabilized.
-We expect year-over-year revenue growth to resume in the second quarter of 2021 (Q2 2021).
+Demand in our Industrial business has begun to recover after being significantly impacted by COVID-19 in recent quarters.
+During Q2 2021, and as anticipated, revenue from our Industrial business increased compared to Q2 2020.
+We expect year-over-year revenue growth to continue in the third quarter of 2021 (Q3 2021) supported by strong bookings and a general recovery in demand.